AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 **Note:** The `siblings` field allows getting an array of siblings - nodes that are connected with the given node by one edge.

-The sample below demonstrates how to configure labels and tooltips and work with formatting functions to format ther text.
+The sample below demonstrates how to configure labels and tooltips and work with formatting functions to format their text.
 Along with regular fields, a custom field `last_name` is used.

 {sample}BCT\_Network\_Graph\_13{sample}